spierala/mini-rx-store/docs/docs/fs-setup.md

 ## Lazy state initialization with `setInitialState`

-In some situations you do not know yet the initialState when creating a Feature Store.
+In some situations, you do not know yet the initialState when creating a Feature Store.
 For that reason you can initialize the state later with `setInitialState`.

 Example: